Service Overview

 • FREE Shipping in the USA.

-As Seen In: Customers Include
+As Seen In:

 What is Powder Coating?

 Powder coating is a finishing process that fuses a dry powder to a metal surface.
-The finish looks similar to paint but can be more abrasion-resistant and tougher than conventional paint.
-Custom powder coating products are easy to care for since they are resistant to corrosion, scratching, chipping, and splintering.
+This finish looks similar to paint but offers high quality, abrasion-resistance which is tougher than conventional liquid paint.

 one grey powder coated machine part and one black powder coated machine part on a white background